 Epstein-Barr virus is a human herpesvirus that infects most people in the world early in life and then persists life-long.
 Primary EBV infection that is delayed until adolescence or adulthood frequently causes infectious mononucleosis (glandular fever).
-Most carriers of EBV show no symptoms or pathology but in some circumstances EBV is associated with human cancers, the virus normally being present in all of the tumour cells of an EBV associated case.
+Most carriers of EBV show no symptoms or pathology but in some circumstances EBV is associated with human cancers, the virus normally being present in all of the malignant cells of an EBV associated case.
 These cancers include lymphomas in immunosuppressed people (either as a result of medication after transplant surgery or AIDS), Hodgkin's disease, Burkitt's lymphoma in central Africa, nasopharyngeal carcinoma in South-East Asia and some gastric carcinomas.

 Current research is focussed on

 Worldwide EBV sequence variation in relation to EBV diseases

 Farrell PJ, 2023, EBV and MS: the evidence is growing stronger, Cell, Vol:186, ISSN:0092-8674, Pages:5675-5676